 - Use standard A4 paper - Use 12p font and double space the text - Number pages with Arabic numerals.
-The title page, acknowledgements and table of contents should not be numbered. - Page number should appear in the upper right hand corner of the pages. - Title page should conform to the template attached below. - Abstract of the senior thesis (no more than 1-2 pages) in English, and in German or French version
+The title page, acknowledgements and table of contents should not be numbered. - Page number with surname should appear in the upper right hand corner of the pages. - Your text should be justified to the right. - Title page should conform to the template attached below.